tjbryanttnt-source/consulting-site/index.md

     <div class="media-body">
       <span class="eyebrow">How we work</span>
       <h2>Transparent, iterative delivery</h2>
-      <p>We work in short cycles with weekly reviews and tangible deliverables.
-You see progress early, risks surfaced fast, and decisions captured as we go.</p>
+      <p>We operate in short iterations with weekly reviews and tangible deliverables.
+Progress is visible early, risks are surfaced promptly, and decisions are documented throughout.</p>
       <div class="cta-buttons">
         <a class="btn btn-primary" href="/services/">Explore services</a>
         <a class="btn btn-secondary" href="/contact/">Start a conversation</a>